Stanisław Herakliusz Lubomirski

 Prince Stanisław Herakliusz Lubomirski a.k.a.
 "Mirobulius Tassalinus" (4 March 1642 – 17 January 1702) was a Polish noble, politician, patron of the arts and writer.

-Biography
+Early life

-Lubomirski was the son of Marshal and Hetman Jerzy Sebastian Lubomirski and Konstancja Ligęza.
-He was married to Zofia Opalińska, the daughter of Court Marshal Łukasz Opaliński, in 1669 and to Elżbieta Doenhoff in 1676.
+Prince Lubomirski was the son of Marshal and Hetman Prince Jerzy Sebastian Lubomirski and Konstancja Ligęza (died 1648).
+His paternal grandparents were Prince Stanisław Lubomirski and Zofia Ostrogska.

+Career

 He was Podstoli of the Crown from 1669, Court Marshal of the Crown from 1673, Grand Marshal of the Crown from 1676 and starost of Spisz.

 Lubomirski fought in wars against Sweden and Hungary.
 He participated with his father in the siege of Toruń in 1658.
 He refused to join the rokosz of his father and try to mediate between the rokoszans and the king.